 The pathway map is intended to be used for informational purposes only.
 The pathway map is not intended to constitute or be a substitute for medical advice and should not be relied upon in any such regard.
-Further, all pathway maps are subject to clinical judgment and actual practice patterns may not follow the proposed steps set out in the pathway map.
-In the situation where the reader is not a healthcare provider, the reader should always consult a healthcare provider if he/she has any questions regarding the information in the pathway map does not create a physician-patient relationship between Cancer Care Ontario (CCO) and the reader.
+Further, all pathway maps are subject to clinical judgment and actual practice patherns may not follow the proposed steps set out in the pathway map.
+In the situation where the reader is not a healthcare provider, the reader should always consult a healthcare provider if he/she has any questions regarding the information in the pathway map.
+The information in the pathway map does not create a physician-patient relationship between Cancer Care Ontario (CCO) and the reader.